 In some instances, PTSD could result in challenges when concentrating.
 However, with support and guidance, this can fade over time.

 Once again, thank you for reading our guide on PTSD compensation claims.
-We hope that we’ve answered any questions you have on how much compensation you can claim for post traumatic stress disorder.
+We hope that we’ve answered any questions you have about PTSD claims on how much compensation you can claim for post traumatic stress disorder.
+But please get in touch if you have any questions regarding post traumatic stress disorder compensation or severe post traumatic stress disorder claims, such as “how much compensation can I claim for post-traumatic stress disorder?” as well as “how much compensation for PTSD after a car accident?”